pramnora/Vue-js/README.md

 -----

-## NOTE: All of the codes being shown inside of this 'Vue-js' folder directory can both be viewed/interacted with by using the following Netlify link...
+## NOTE: All of the codes being shown inside of this 'Vue-js' folder directory up above can both be 'viewed/interacted' with by using the following Netlify link...

 -> https://wonderful-booth-2739ea.netlify.com